 Increasing diversity in the workplace is not just a concern about improving equal opportunities.
 Diversity recruiting makes practical sense too.
 It improves the range of knowledge within the business, broadens the collective experience and increases the likelihood of new perspectives and untried ideas.
-In a competitive marketplace, recruiting a diverse workforce could give you the edge over rival businesses and give you greater sustainability.
+In a competitive marketplace, recruiting a diverse workforce can give you greater sustainability and an edge over rival businesses.

-This skills-based hiring approach levels the playing field as it works as a ‘blind hiring’ method that gives everyone an equal chance.
+This performance-based hiring approach levels the playing field as it works as a ‘blind hiring’ method that gives everyone an equal chance.
 Recruiters can then eliminate the least suitable applicants at the start of the process without any selection bias creeping in.
 We at Hundred5 have developed an example test that takes around 10 minutes to complete and offers immediate feedback.
-It’s something that recruiters looking to improve their diversity recruiting strategy as well as streamline their recruitment processes can tailor to suit specific positions.
+It’s something that recruiters can tailor to suit specific positions in order to improve their diversity recruiting strategy as well as streamline their recruitment process.

-Hundred5 skill tests are also a great way of being able to advertise job roles.
-People can often be put off writing applications or cover letters, or amending their CV’s, but a 10 minute challenge adds a bit of fun.
+Hundred5 skill tests are also a great way to advertise job roles.
+People can often be put off by writing cover letters or customizing their CV’s, but a 10-minute challenge adds a bit of fun.
 If you score well and get good feedback, you are more likely to spend time applying for the position.

-So the benefits of using a skills test to improve both diversity recruiting and efficiency are clear to see.
-With the Hundred5 skills test, you can build your own unique test, share on various social channels to attract applicants and then analyse the results (See how).
-It's designed to make the process as simple as possible, for both recruiter and applicant.
-If you can also focus on improving your diversity networking at the same time, you should be able to maximise your reach and have a pool of candidates from a variety of backgrounds – ethnicity, gender, age, disability – who will be judged first and foremost on the basis of their skills for the job.
+If you can also focus on improving your diversity networking at the same time, you should be able to maximize your reach and have a pool of candidates from a variety of backgrounds – ethnicity, gender, age, disability – who will be judged first and foremost on their skills for the job.

-So if you are an employer who is keen to maximise the skill levels of your workforce and are interested in diversity recruitment best practice, and you don’t fancy the prospect of endlessly thumbing through piles of CV's, the skills test approach is something well worth considering.
+So if you are an employer who is keen to maximize the skill levels of your workforce, are interested in increasing diversity in your recruitment, and you don’t fancy the prospect of endlessly thumbing through piles of CVs, the skills test approach is something you should definitely consider.